mhagiwara/100-nlp-papers/README.md

 Also, I didn't try to include links to original papers since it is a lot of work to keep dead links up to date.
 I'm sure you can find most (if not all) of the papers listed here via a single Google search by their titles.

 A paper doesn't have to be a peer-reviewed conference/journal paper to appear here.
-We also include tutorial/survey-style papers that are often easier to understand than the original papers.
+We also include tutorial/survey-style papers and blog posts that are often easier to understand than the original papers.

 ## Language Modeling